Adobe-Consulting-Services/com.adobe.acs.bundles.twitter4j/README.md

 </plugin>
 ```

-Finally, in the `<dependencies>` section of the pom.xml for any Maven modules that will use Twitter APIs add the dependency for the Twitter4J bundle:
+Finally, in the `<dependencies>` section of the pom.xml for any Maven modules that will use Twitter APIs add the dependencies for the Twitter4J bundle:

 ```
 <dependency>